|About this Recording

 The world of nature was a ready and constant source of inspiration to the Strauss family when seeking to name their innumerable pieces of dance music.
 Thus, on 1 July 1855 at Unger’s Casino in Hernals, Johann presented his polka-mazurka Nachtveilchen—a plant known to English-speaking countries as dame’s violet or dame’s rocket (Hesperis matronalis) with attractive white, mauve or lilac flowers which give off a scent in the evening.

-The first piano edition title-page of Strauss’s polka depicts a peaceful wooded park-landscape.
-In the sky is Lucifer, the ‘light-bringer’—as the planet Venus is sometimes known when, as the Morning Star, it rises above the eastern horizon before sunrise.
-Yet there is a double-meaning in the title of Strauss’s quick polka: the piano edition’s illustrator opted for the astronomical interpretation, while the composer himself clearly had in mind Satan himself!
-This exciting work was especially composer for the ball of the Vienna Artists’ Association, “Hesperus”, held in the Dianabad-Saal on 22 February 1862, and is the companion piece to Johann’s Hesperus-Polka (‘Evening Star’, which appears in Volume 5), written for the 1861 Hesperus-Ball.
+The first piano edition title-page of Strauss’s polka depicts a peacful wooded park-landscape.
+In the sky is Lucifer, the “light-bringer”—as the planet Venus is sometimes known when, as the Morning Star, it rises above the eastern horizon before sunrise.
+Yet there is a double-meaning in the title of Strauss’s quick polka: the piano edition’s illustrator opted for the astronomical interpretation, while the composer himself clearly had in mind Satan himself.
+This exciting work was especially composed for the ball of the Vienna Artists’ Association, “Hesperus”, held in the Dianabad-Saal on 22 February 1862, and is the companion piece to Johann’s Hesperus-Polka (“Evening Star”, which appears in Volume 5), written for the 1861 Hesperus-Ball.

 In the autumn of 1889 Johann Strauss conducted five concerts in Berlin at the newly-opened Königsbau concert hall.
 Prior to the composer’s departure for Germany the Viennese press reported that he had sent his Berlin publisher a new waltz, entitled Hand in Hand.
-This title referred to a toast made in August 1889 by the Austrian Emperor, Franz Josep I, on the occasion of his visit to the German Kaiser, Wilhelm II, in which Austria had extended ‘the hand of friendship’ to Germany.
-The astute publisher, Fritz Simrock, suggested to Johann that Kaiser-Walzer might prove a more suitable title since, by not dedicating the work to either monarch, title that the Waltz King’s magnificent composition was first performed in Berlin on 21 October 1889—though it should be noted that the illustrated title page of the original piano edition is emblazoned with the Austrian Imperial crown!
+This title referred to a toast made in August 1889 by the Austrian Emperor, Franz Joseph I, on the occasion of his visit to the German Kaiser, Wilhelm II, in which Austria had extended “the hand of friendship” to Germany.
+The astute publisher, Fritz Simrock, suggested to Johann that Kaiser-Walzer might prove a more suitable title since, by not dedicating the work to either monarch, the vanity of both would be satisfied.
+It was under this, now familiar, title that the Waltz King’s magnificent composition was first performed in Berlin on 21 October 1889—though it should be noted that the illustrated title page of the original piano edition is emblazoned with the Austrian Imperial crown!